johnhewi/Quickbase_Codepage_Hero/README.md

 ```

 This creates the records in the array records_to_create in table "bfa42nsiwn".
-In this example, the two records created have RID's 41 and 42, and the returned dictionary would be:
+In this example, the two records created have RID's 41 and 42, and records_created would equal the returned dictionary:

 ```javascript
 {